 Is there a difference between a void check and my direct deposit information?

 No, there is no difference between a void check and your direct deposit information.
 Your direct deposit information usually referred to as “routing and account numbers,” is the same information that is printed on your void check.
 The only difference between the two is that a void cheque has been marked as “void,” so it cannot be used for any payment.
+You will need your direct deposit info for the CRA to receive a credit memo deposit.

 Is giving a void cheque safe?